-- With the aim of being assisted in the performance of their functions, all the directors may obtain from the Company the necessary advice for carrying out their functions.
-For this purpose, the Company will determine the appropriate sources of advice, which in special circumstances may include external advice paid for by the Company. - The tasks to be carried out must, without exception, be related to specific issues of a certain significance and complexity that arise in the performance of duties. - 2.
-The hiring decision must be notified to the Chairperson of the Company and may be vetoed by the Board of Directors if it determines: - a) that it is not required for the proper performance of the duties assigned to the external directors; - b) that its cost is not reasonable in view of the importance of the problem and the Company's assets and income; - that the technical assistance could be adequately provided by experts and specialists within the Company; or - d) that it may represent a risk for the confidentiality of information.
+1. With the aim of being assisted in the performance of their functions, all the directors may obtain from the Company the necessary advice for carrying out their functions.
+For this purpose, the Company will determine the appropriate sources of advice, which in special circumstances may include external advice paid for by the Company.

+The tasks to be carried out must, without exception, be related to specific issues of a certain significance and complexity that arise in the performance of duties.

+- 2. The hiring decision must be notified to the Chairperson of the Company and may be vetoed by the Board of Directors if it determines: - a) that it is not required for the proper performance of the duties assigned to the external directors;

+IN THE EVENT OF ANY DISCREPANCY BETWEEN THE SPANISH VERSION AND THE ENGLISH VERSION, THE SPANISH VERSION SHALL PREVAIL.

+- b) that its cost is not reasonable in view of the importance of the problem and the Company's assets and income; - c) that the technical assistance could be adequately provided by experts and specialists within the Company; or - d) that it may represent a risk for the confidentiality of information.